-Quickly make homemade ear drops for relief of common ear infections.
+Quickly make homemade ear drops, an effective remedy for relief of common ear aches or ear infections.

 The phone rings.
 I pick it up.

 “What is it, love?”